chaneyn/SSE/README.md

 Once you have installed all the libraries, you can run python2.7 driver.py.
 This will run the example and creates the corrected.tif file which you can read into other GIS packages.

-#NOTE: If when running the program you get:
+NOTE: If when running the program you get:

-ImportError: /usr/local/lib/python2.7/site-packages/osgeo/_gdal.so: undefined symbol: GDALRasterBandGetVirtualMem Then just type this export LD_PRELOAD=/usr/local/lib/libgdal.so.1
+ImportError: /usr/local/lib/python2.7/site-packages/osgeo/_gdal.so: undefined symbol: GDALRasterBandGetVirtualMem

+Then just type this:

+export LD_PRELOAD=/usr/local/lib/libgdal.so.1